Digital investment 101

 - Categories of IM/IT capital funding

-- Digital investment priorities
+- IM/IT investment objectives

 - Capital funding roles and responsibilities